Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 Review of “7 Simple Ways to Test Prophecy” by Joshua Lewis of Remnant Radio

-7. Hyper-charismatic pastors and evangelists
+8. Hyper-charismatic pastors and evangelists

-Yes, the gifts of the Spirit, like tongues and prophecy, are still in operation today.
-But hyper-charismatics teach the dumbest things, like astral projections, flying up into heaven to battle principalities and powers.
-They teach you have to travel back in time to forgive, rather than just forgiving people who abused you in the past.
+The calmer ones teach the dumbest things, like astral projections, flying up into heaven to battle principalities and powers.
+They teach that you have to travel back in time to forgive, rather than just forgiving people who abused you in the past.
 They teach the courts of heaven, a complicated Gnostic doctrine.
-They teach that Christians will not have gray hair or ageing faces, because they have defeated an evil spirit of death.
+No, just approach God’s throne of grace boldly and confidently (Heb.
+4:16).
+They teach that powerful Christians will not have gray hair or ageing faces, because they have defeated an evil spirit of death.
 Never mind that Scripture honors age and gray hair:

 Gray hair is a crown of splendor;